jono-tt/App-Engine/README.md

       newPage - the page that we are transitioning to pageParams - parameters passed into new page

+    pageNavigationCancelled
+      page - page that triggered the event

     beforePageShown:
       continueCb - Called to continue showing the page cancelCb - Called to cancel the page display (optional: If this is the first page then this option will be null)